 - Kenneth Horne always acted as if he was himself, even in the main sketches where he's usually playing a part.
 (A lot like Neddie Seagoon, except even more of a Straight Man).

-- Douglas Smith really was a BBC continuity announcer, who were VERY straight laced at this period.
+- Douglas Smith really was a BBC continuity announcer, who were VERY strait-laced at this period.

 - Brick Joke: So very many.

-- Catch Phrase: All the recurring characters had one; probably the most famous was "Hello, I'm Julian and this is my friend Sandy."
+- All the recurring characters had one; probably the most famous was "Hello, I'm Julian and this is my friend Sandy."

 - The Dividual: Julian and Sandy always appear and act together.